 Competitive Technical Intelligence (CTI) addresses the landscape of both opportunities and competition for emerging technologies as the boom of Newly Emerging Science & Technology (NEST) - characterized by a challenging combination of great uncertainty and great potential - has become a significant feature of the globalized world.
 We have been focusing on the construction of a "NEST Competitive Intelligence" methodology, which blends bibliometric and text mining methods to explore key technological system components, current R&D emphases, and key players for a particular NEST.
 As an important part of these studies, this paper emphasizes the semantic TRIZ approach as a useful tool to represent "Term Clumping" results and apply them to Technology Roadmapping (TRM), with the help of semantic Problem & Solution (P&S) patterns.
 A greater challenge lies in the attempt to extend our approach into NEST Competitive Intelligence studies by using both inductive and purposive bibliometric approaches.
 Finally, an empirical study for Dye-Sensitized Solar Cells (DSSCs) is used to demonstrate these analyses. © AIT Austrian Institute of Technology GmbH Vienna 2013.

-Prof. Alan L. Porter, School of Public Policy, Georgia Institute of Technology, the US;
+Prof. Alan L. Porter, School of Public Policy, Georgia Institute of Technology, USA;